-Note: The figures provided here apply only to the on-campus bachelor's degree program and should be used as a guide only.
+The cost of an education is affordable at the University of Kansas.
+The figures provided here apply to the on-campus bachelor's degree program and should be used as a guide only.
 Costs for the RHIT-to-RHIA online bachelor's degree-completion program and master's in health services administration are not covered here.
-In addition, tuition may vary for KU students utilizing the KU 4-Year Tuition Compact
+In addition, tuition may vary for KU students utilizing the KU 4-Year Tuition Compact.

 The student is responsible for providing proof of health insurance prior to enrollment.